carlsmith/quran/README.md

 The project is just getting started.
 There is plenty that people can help with, but nothing is ready to start using properly yet.
-If you would like to get involved at all, there is [an open issue][1] for people to use to introduce themselves.
+If you would like to get involved, there is [an open issue][1] for people to introduce themselves.

-The software in this repo will generate a pretty HTML version of the translation every time `update.py` is executed.
+The software in this repo will generate a HTML version of the translation every time `update.py` is executed.
 However, until a surah is divided into paragraphs, it will render as a wall of text.
 Adding paragraphs is the most important thing to get done at the moment.

 Once the surahs have been divided into paragraphs, the most pressing issue will be improving the software that generates HTML editions.
 From there on in, everything should be fairly optional and can be worked on as and when.

+## Edition Zero

+The HTML generator is currently only use internally to pretty print the translation to check everything is working correctly, and to make it easier to read the text.
+We host [a copy of the latest version][3] online.
+Once the translation is ready for publication, the HTML edition will be moved to its own domain.

 ## Translation